 Enterprise doesn't run on cheap disks!
 The ordinary, $79/Terabyte HDD would be beaten to death in a busy database server where the disks are exercised hard 24X7X365.
 SAS - Serially Attached SCSI drives cost a few times more, spin nearly 2X faster, are engineered for 15 years MTBF and heavy use, and with controllers that can handle 256 HDD or SDD they are born to be RAIDed.

-SSD and HDD are struggling for price advantage in 2017, and we're sure SSD will eclipse HDD technology and make HDDs obsolete in the near future.
+SSD and HDD were struggling for price parity per TeraByte in 2016, but the prices for semi-conductor memory skyrocketed about that time, and SSD remains more expensive per TeraByte than HDD.
+We're sure SSD will eclipse HDD technology price-wise and make HDDs obsolete in the near future.
 Meanwhile, SSDs are already cheap enough and offer significant advantages like 10X or more faster access with less power-consumption, so they're being used more and more even though they're a few times more expensive TeraByte to TeraByte than HDD.

 Read on for more stuff about management of storage technologies...